EnriqueKhai/Kevlar2/README.md

 Kevlar2 was designed with multiple safeguards to ensure that tests could finish gracefully when met with errors.
-These errors include runtime errors such as Time Limit Exceeded and Output Limit Exceeded.
+These errors include runtime errors such as
+*Time Limit Exceeded* and *Output Limit Exceeded*.

 ### Time Limit Exceeded